 An all black dog makes a great skeleton.
 Simply painting on the bones and your furry friend loves the attention without the discomfort of a costume that just doesn’t feel natural to him.
 Making this Halloween a fun experience for you and your dog is the most important!

-Poodles have the perfect hair for grooming into almost any animal and with a little paint people will be doing a double take thinking your walking your panda bear or camel.
+Poodles have the perfect hair for grooming into almost any animal and with a little paint people will be doing a double take thinking your walking your zebra or tiger.

 I know you’re thinking you could never groom your dog into a camel, but you can by taking them to the groomer.
 McGuire, my son’s Maltese, got his Mohawk-do at PetSmart and it didn’t break the bank.
 They use safe chalk based paint offered in several colors which won’t rub off on your furniture.